shohei-kojima/virus_nucleotide_detection/README.md

-# iciHHV6_reconstruction
+# This is a README file for iciHHV6_reconstruction_pipeline

-# download this tool from GitHub
+# 1. download this tool from GitHub
 git clone https://github.com/shohei-kojima/iciHHV6_reconstruction

-# quick usage guide for impatient
+# 2. quick usage guide for impatient

 ### when you use your BAM file as an input (alignmentin option)
 ```